OLR Staff Directory

 Jordan Yanoshik, M.S.Ed.

 Jordan Yanoshik is the Learning Instructor for Students with Disabilities.
-She holds a B.A. from the Catholic University of America and a M.S.Ed from Temple University.
+She holds a B.A. from the Catholic University of America and an M.S.Ed. from Temple University.
 Jordan enjoys working closely with students to develop plans and strategies to support them being successful in their studies.
 In her spare time, Jordan enjoys traveling, exploring new Philadelphia neighborhoods and restaurants, and attending the theater.

 James Arrington, M.S.Ed.

 James Arrington is a Learning Fellow and Learning Instructor who has worked in the Office of Learning Resources for the past five years.
 Currently completing his Ed.D. in Reading/Writing/Literacy at Penn GSE, his dissertation research explores how undergraduate students navigate the intersection of academic reading and writing, digital innovation in higher education, and the organization of academic disciplines and majors.
 In workshops, walk-ins, individual meetings, and writing consultations at the Graduate Student Center, he has worked with students to identify the different mindsets and expectations for reading, writing, research, and participation in their courses.
 When he's not working at Weingarten or on his dissertation, James enjoys watching soccer, playing board games, and reading fiction, poetry, and comic books.